-Helen has appeared as soloist in opera houses both at home and abroad, including English National Opera; City of Birmingham Touring Opera; English Touring Opera; De Vlaamse Opera Antwerpen and Landestheater Thüringen.
+Helen has appeared as soloist in opera houses at home and abroad, including English National Opera; City of Birmingham Touring Opera; English Touring Opera; De Vlaamse Opera Antwerpen and Landestheater Thüringen.
 Among the roles she has performed are: Butterfly (Puccini: Madama Butterfly), Countess Almaviva (Mozart: Le Nozze di Figaro), Pamina (Mozart: Die Zauberfloete); Governess (Britten: Turn of the Screw); Tatiana (Tchaikovsky: Eugen Onegin), Echo (Richard Strauss: Ariadne auf Naxos) Solo Blumenmädchen (Wagner: Parsifal) and Senta (Wagner: The Flying Dutchman).

-She has also appeared as soloist in concerts and oratorio, including performances of Britten’s ”˜War Requiem’ and Verdi’s ”˜Requiem’ at the Royal Albert Hall, conducted by Sir David Willcocks, as well as in song recitals in the UK and abroad.
+She has appeared as soloist in concerts and oratorio, including performances of Britten’s ‘War Requiem’ and Verdi’s ‘Requiem’ at the Royal Albert Hall, conducted by Sir David Willcocks.
+She has given song recitals in the UK and abroad.

-Helen trained as a breathing pedagogue in Germany (Osenberg/Parow) and for several years attended Richard Miller’s Institute of Vocal Performance Pedagogy at Oberlin College, USA.
-She is a certified CoreSinging teacher (Meribeth Dayme) and in 2011 was awarded a Walter Hines Page Scholarship by the English Speaking Union, which enabled her to visit several institutions in the States as part of a research project looking at the American approach to vocal training.
+Helen trained as a breathing pedagogue (Osenberg/Parow) in Germany and for several years attended Richard Miller’s Institute of Vocal Performance Pedagogy at Oberlin College, USA.
+She is a certified CoreSinging teacher (Meribeth Dayme) and in 2011 she was awarded a Walter Hines Page Scholarship by the English Speaking Union, which enabled her to visit several institutions in the States as part of a research project looking at the American approach to vocal training.